dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks.md

 COLUMNS col1, col2, col3
 ```

 An important item to clarify is that you will want to prioritize statistics for columns that are frequently used in joins.

 ### Vacuum

 When you delete a record from a Delta table, it is a soft delete.
 What this means is that the record is deleted from the transaction log and is not included in subsequent queries, but the underlying file still remains in cloud storage.
 If you want to delete the underlying files as well (whether for reducing storage cost or augmenting performance on merges), you can run a vacuum command.
 The factor you will want to be very cognizant of is restoring older versions of the table.
 Let’s say  you vacuum a table to delete all unused files that’s older than 7 days.
 You won’t be  able to restore versions of the table from over 7 days ago that rely on those deleted  files, so use with caution.
-If/when you choose to leverage vacuum, you will likely want to run vacuum using the dbt functionality [on-run-end](https://docs.getdbt.com/reference/project-configs/on-run-start-on-run-end) after your model builds or run vacuum as a separate scheduled dbt job on a consistent cadence, whether it is daily/weekly/monthly, etc using the dbt run-operations command (with the vaccum statement in a macro).
+If/when you choose to leverage vacuum, you will likely want to run vacuum using the dbt functionality [on-run-end](/reference/project-configs/on-run-start-on-run-end) after your model builds or run vacuum as a separate scheduled dbt job on a consistent cadence (whether it is daily, weekly, or monthly) using the dbt [run-operation](/reference/commands/run-operation) command (with the vaccum statement in a macro).

 ### Gold / Marts Layer

-Now onto the most final layer – the gold marts that business stakeholders typically interact with from their preferred BI tool.
-The considerations here will be fairly similar to the silver layer except that these marts are more likely to handling aggregrations.
+Now onto the most final layer &mdash; the gold marts that business stakeholders typically interact with from their preferred BI tool.
+The considerations here will be fairly similar to the silver layer except that these marts are more likely to handling aggregations.
 Further, you will likely want to be even more intentional about Z-Ordering these tables as SLAs tend to be lower with these direct stakeholder facing tables.

 In addition, these tables are well suited for defining [dbt metrics](/docs/build/metrics) on to ensure simplicity and consistency across your key business KPIs!
 Using the [dbt_metrics package](https://hub.getdbt.com/dbt-labs/metrics/latest/), you can query the metrics inside of your own dbt project even.
 With the upcoming Semantic Layer Integration, you can also then query the metrics in any of the partner integrated tools.

 ### Filter rows in target and/or source

-It can be done using *incremental_predicates*
+It can be done using `incremental_predicates` like in this example:

 ```sql
 {{